getinos/catty-advice/README.md

 MeowFacts API: For fetching random cat facts (used internally only)

-AIML API (GPT-4o): For generating sarcastic advice using AI
+google gemini : For generating sarcastic advice using AI

 💡 Project Purpose
 Catty Advice is a creative experiment that showcases how humor, AI, and interactivity can come together to build delightful user experiences.
 It’s not meant to be a serious life coach — rather, it’s a digital cat with a personality that pokes fun at your situation with ironic wisdom.